awslabs/aiops-modules/modules/sagemaker/sagemaker-studio/README.md

 # SageMaker Studio Infrastructure

 This module contains the resources that are required to deploy the SageMaker Studio infrastructure.
 It defines the setup for Amazon SageMaker Studio Domain and creates SageMaker Studio User Profiles for Data Scientists and Lead Data Scientists.
+The module supports IAM and SSO authentication.

 **NOTE** To effectively use this repository you would need to have a good understanding around AWS networking services, AWS CloudFormation and AWS CDK.
 - [SageMaker studio Infrastructure](#sagemaker-studio-infrastructure)